cdapio/coopr/coopr-docs/docs/source/installation/provisioner-config.rst

 **Notes:** Changes to the ``provisioner-site.xml`` file require a restart of the provisioner.
-The provisioner will run with no properties set (an empty ``provisioner-site.xml`` file) as most properties have defaults set.
+The provisioner will run with no properties set (an empty ``provisioner-site.xml`` file) as all properties have defaults set.

 Running Provisioner to use SSL